Los Angeles Kings: The Gretzky era (1988–1995)

 Melrose would help the Kings reach new heights in the 1992–93 season, even if Gretzky missed 39 games with a career-threatening herniated thoracic disk.
 Led by Luc Robitaille, who served as captain in Gretzky's absence, the Kings finished with a 39–35–10 record (88 points), clinching third place in the Smythe Division.
 Heavily contested series in the 1993 playoffs had the Kings eliminating the Flames, Canucks and Leafs en route to their first berth in the Stanley Cup Final.
 In the 1993 Stanley Cup Final, the Kings faced the Montreal Canadiens.
 They won the first game 4–1, but late in game 2, with the Kings leading by a score of 2–1, Canadiens coach Jacques Demers requested a measurement of Kings defenseman Marty McSorley's stick blade.
 His suspicions proved to be correct, as the curve of blade was too great, and McSorley was penalized.
-The Canadiens pulled their goaltender, Patrick Roy, giving them a two-man advantage, and Eric Desjardins scored on the resulting power play to tie the game.
+The Canadiens pulled their goaltender, Patrick Roy, giving them a two-man advantage, and Éric Desjardins scored on the resulting power play to tie the game.
 Montreal went on to win the game in overtime on another goal by Desjardins, and the Kings never recovered.
 They dropped the next two games in overtime, and lost game 5, 4–1, giving the Canadiens their league-leading 24th Stanley Cup in franchise history.